Effective May 25, 2018

 - Aggregated or Non-identifiable Data: We may also share aggregated or non-personally identifiable information with our partners or other third parties for business purposes.

-- Donors: The Acton Institute does not sell or share any donor information without permission of the donor.
+- Donors: The Acton Institute does not sell or share any donor information without permission of the donor whether the information was collected online or offline.
 Donors can opt-out of all lists and emails at any time by following the instructions indicated below.

 Acton does not knowingly collect personal information from children under the age of 13.
 If you are a parent or guardian of a child under the age of 13 and believe he or she has disclosed personal information to us please contact us at firstname.lastname@example.org.
 For residents of the EEA, where processing of personal information is based on consent, Acton will not knowingly engage in that processing for users under the age of consent established by applicable data protection law.
 If we learn that we are engaged in that processing with such users, we will halt such processing and will take reasonable measures to promptly remove applicable information from our records.